davesantos/jekyll-starter/README.md

 Jekyll Starter
 ===
 Setting up a Jekyll site from scratch takes quite a bit of a setup time.
-This project mitigates that problem without a theme dependancy.
+This project mitigates that issue without a theme dependancy.

 ## Installation

 Install gems defined in the `Gemfile`

 ```
-gem install jekyll bundler
+gem install bundler
 bundle install
 ```
 then install Node.js packages from `package.json`